<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 Without learning the levels of interest and power they have on your project, you won’t be able to determine how much information they must be given, how frequently they should be contacted or through which channels.

-Whether you’re launching a new product or service or looking to improve your project management, stakeholder mapping is an important process to help you acknowledge your stakeholders’ relationship to your organisation.
+Whether you’re launching a new product or service or looking to improve your project management, stakeholder mapping is an important process for acknowledging your stakeholders’ relationships with your organisation.

 The stakeholder mapping benefits